kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 - Service Account User (`roles/iam.serviceAccountUser`)
 - Storage Admin (`roles/storage.admin`)

-### Stackdriver monitoring
+### Stackdriver Monitoring

-Long running clusters on GKE are using Stackdriver monitoring to expose some performance metrics scraped by Kyma Prometheus instance.
+Long-running clusters on GKE use Stackdriver Monitoring to expose some performance metrics scraped by Kyma Prometheus instance.
-To send metrics to Stackdriver,collector sidecar container is injected in to Prometheus pod.
+To send metrics to Stackdriver, the collector sidecar container is injected into Prometheus Pod.
-Add container enviroment variable to instruct script to provision cluster with Stackdriver collector.
+Add the container's environment variable to instruct the script to provision cluster with the Stackdriver collector.
     - name: STACKDRIVER_COLLECTOR_SIDECAR_IMAGE_TAG
       value: "0.6.4"